dwarvesf/handbook/benefits-and-perks.md

 It's also important to note this privilege is on a case-by-case basis and you need the approval from the lead.

 ### Healthcare
 We provide comprehensive medical and life insurance for our full-time members.
 We want to make sure that you don't have to worry about your life and contributing to things that matter.
-By default, we pay for the default package as provided by Vietnam regulation.
+By default, we pay for the insurance package provided by Bao Viet.
 If you are in need to upgrade the insurance package, you can talk to the Admin.
+FYI visit shorturl.at/gFJSV  to discover An Gia Insurance Silver package

 ### No Office Traps
 We don't offer things like Foosball tables, catered meals in the office, and other “perks” designed to keep you at work for all of your waking hours.
 We were hoping you could put in 8 quality hours then go live your life, rest, and recharge so you can come back fresh to do it again.